holoviz/lumen/README.md

 ## Dashboard spec

-The Monitor dashboard will be configured by a `dashboard.yml` file.
-The specification for the dashboard will consist of the following:
+The Lumen dashboard can be configured by a `dashboard.yml` file.
+The dashboard.yml follows the following specification:

 - `config`:
   - `title`: The title of the overall application